fbpx

 7. Krinkled White peony

-The Krinkled White Peony (Paeonia lactiflora ‘Krinkled White’) can be grown in Zones 3-8.
-These plants grow at a medium rate, with plants reaching 24″-36″ tall and 24″-36″ wide.
-The Krinkled White Peony was bred by Archie Mack Brand of Faribault, Minnesota (USA) and introduced in 1928.
+The Krinkled White peony (Paeonia lactiflora ‘Krinkled White’) can be grown in Zones 3-8.
+These plants grow at a medium rate, reaching 24″-36″ tall and 24″-36″ wide.
+The Krinkled White peony was bred by Archie Mack Brand of Faribault, Minnesota (USA) and introduced in 1928.

 8. Bowl of Cream peony

-Bowl of Cream Peony is a very large cream-colored herbaceous double peony.
-The flowers are enormous, reaching 9″-10″ wide each on established plants.
-The plants have highly-ornamental dark green foliage and strong stems to hold up the massive blooms.
+Bowl of Cream peony is a very large cream-colored herbaceous double peony.
+The enormous flowers reach 9″-10″ wide each on established plants.
+The plants have highly ornamental dark green foliage and strong stems to hold up the massive blooms.

 9. Green Halo peony

-Green Halo Peony is a rare white-green double peony cultivar.
+The Green Halo peony is a rare white-green double peony cultivar.
 The center ball-shaped tuft of white petals sits atop a light-green-colored guard petal outer base.
 The flowers are 6″-7″ wide at peak bloom on mature plants.
 The foliage is medium green and nicely complements the flowers.

 Shirley temple peony